LUIDevo/regxact/README.md

 - [ ] Complete README with proper writing
 - [ ] validate that macros are correct and secure
 - [ ] Make sure every error has a flag
-- [ ] Make sure concept is right, if missing any additional checks (like exponential, but if i need more or less)
 - [ ] Polish everything for v1 release
-- [ ] Publish to crate, npm

 explain advantages of rust regex engine for security and linear time